kojosbk/Serverless-Movies-API/Readme.md

    - Type and select `Python: Select Interpreter`.
    - Choose the Python version you installed earlier.

-#### 7. Additional Tools (Optional):
-   - It's helpful to install Git for version control.
-You can download Git from [Git's official site](https://git-scm.com/downloads).
-   - For managing Python packages, ensure that `pip` is installed (it usually comes with Python).
-Check by running `pip --version` in the command prompt.

 This setup prepares your development environment to start creating the serverless movies API project using Azure and Python in Visual Studio Code on a Windows 10 system.
 Once you're ready, you can proceed to the next steps of project development, such as creating Azure resources and coding the functions.